 Not one.

-Are they just this scared of the guy?
+So Linda, it begs the question, are they just this scared of the guy?

 Because if you can't stand Donald Trump and you want to beat him in the election, just beat him in the election.

-The first is, and I've said this a million times, both about the Russia collusion hoax and all of the investigative efforts that you know Mueller put forth and the you know the millions of taxpayer dollars we wasted on it from Horowitz to Mueller and you know, Ray's involvement there, and you know, all that money, and they didn't find a single tie.
+The first is, and I've said this a million times, both about the Russia collusion hoax and all of the investigative efforts that, you know, Mueller put forth and the, you know, the millions of taxpayer dollars we wasted on it from Horowitz to Mueller and, you know, Ray's involvement there and, you know, all that money and they didn't find a single tie.

 Nothing.

-It's you know, it's like a psychosis of these, like, you know, I hate Trump people.
+It's, you know, it's like a psychosis of these like, you know, I hate Trump people.

 But I always ask them the same thing.